A Return to Santiago de Compostela

 Christmas in Santiago de Compostela

 Christmas in Spain can be a lovely experience and since we were somewhat nearby we boarded a train in Porto, Portugal with our sights set on a return to Santiago de Compostela.
-Our goal was to retrace a few of our final Camino steps, relieve a few Camino memories and enjoy the city decked out in Christmas splendor.
+Our goal was to retrace a few of our final Camino steps, relive a few Camino memories and enjoy the city decked out in Christmas splendor.
 The trip did not disappoint.

 Although it is somewhat small with just 30 or so kiosks, the city does host a Christmas market – Mercado de Nadal.
 With twinkle lights flickering against the cold night sky and the wonderful smell of freshly fried churros in the air, the charming little market is a must see.